How Much Does Two Men And a Truck Cost?

 - Long carry fee: This fee may apply if your movers are to go a certain distance to your front door from the moving truck.

-- Elevator fee: This fee is charged when members from your moving crew must move up or down the stairs in the absence of an elevator in the building or if the elevator is not functioning on a moving day.
+- Elevator fee: This fee is charged when members of your moving crew must move up or down the stairs in the absence of an elevator in the building or if the elevator is not functioning on a moving day.

 - Extra stop fee: If you have to make some stops for your belongings while moving to your new home, this fee may apply.